Quantum-inspired space-time PDE solver and dynamic mode decomposition: Results

 In Fig.~\ref{fig:entanglement}, we present the entanglement entropy of the MPS space-time solution for the PDEs summarized in Table~\ref{tab:equations}.
-In Appendix~\ref{app:numerical_results}, we present the specific initial and boundary conditions, along with a detailed comparison with analytical solutions, wherever available.
 Here, we restrict our discussion to the chosen instances of the PDEs.
 For the heat equation in panel \textsf{a}, we observe that the exponential decay of the solution in time results in a separable temporal part, and the independence of the $x$ and $t$ variables is also evident.
 In panel \textsf{b}, we observe that the spatial correlations exhibit a similar trend to the temporal part.
-This captures the equivalence of $x$ and $t$ variables present in the wave equation and its solution.
-We also see that the space-time parts are weakly entangled with each other, as the solution remains separable along the characteristic coordinates of $x \pm ct$.
+This captures the equivalence between the $x$ and $t$ variables in the wave equation and its solution.
+We also see that the space-time parts are weakly entangled, as the solution remains separable along the characteristic coordinates of $x \pm ct$.
 For nonlinear equations, in panels \textsf{c}-\textsf{e}, we notice an immediate jump in entanglement between the spatial and temporal parts of the MPS.
-Despite this, the bond dimension remains small, with the total number of MPS parameters being less than $1\%$ of the grid size.
-For both Burgers' and nonlinear diffusion equations, we observe that the temporal entanglement decays quickly, indicating a smooth evolution trajectory.
-For the 1D nonlinear Schr{\"o}dinger equation in its focusing regime, we note that the temporal entanglement in this case does not decay but remains almost constant, which is a result of the \textit{time-space ordering} of the MPS.
-This choice is motivated by the observed improvement in the stability of the iterative solver, as explained in Appendix~\ref{app:NLSE}.
+Despite this, the bond dimension remains small ($\chi \leq 10$), resulting in the number of MPS parameters being less than $1\%$ of the grid size.
+For both Burgers' and nonlinear diffusion equations, we observe that the temporal entanglement decays quickly.
+We understand this behavior as the manifestation of smooth evolution trajectories, shown in the Appendix~\ref{app:numerical_results}.
+For the 1D nonlinear Schr{\"o}dinger equation, we note that the temporal entanglement in this case does not decay but remains almost constant, which is a result of the \textit{time-space ordering} of the MPS.
+The change in index ordering is motivated by the observed improvement in the convergence of the iterative solver.
+We discuss this further in Appendix~\ref{app:NLSE}.